1950: ‘Rudolph the Red-Nosed Reindeer’ is a Hit…Twice

-The series won a number of Emmy awards, and in 1983 and 1984, was voted the Golden Globe Awards: Television, Best Series, Musical/Comedy.
-Critics raved about the series when it debuted on NBC, but the lack of ratings caused the network to cancel the show after two seasons.
-However, the show was picked up for syndication for four more seasons.
+The series won a number of Emmy awards and critics raved about it when it debuted on NBC, but the ratings were dismal.
+Fortunately, the show was picked up for syndication for four more seasons.

 - 1912: Charles Addams (cartoonist)